Flooger25/DnD_Wiki/index.md

   - Towns - Towns, cities, and other dwellings
   - Planes - Planes of existence including dimensions and worlds/planets
 - [Objects](Objects/objects.md) - Artifacts and objects of significance
-- Media - Pictures and gifs that help illustrate any of the above
+- Media - Pictures and `.gif`s that help illustrate any of the above

 ## List of pages to be written